 - a cup of grapes, cherries or berries

 - a dessert bowl of salad

 Tip: Your five portions don't all have to be fresh – dried, frozen, tinned, and juiced fruit and vegetables count too.
-Remember though that a glass of fruit juice only counts as one portion – no matter how many glasses you drink.
-This is because juicing fruit removes most of the fibre from the fruit.
+Remember though that a glass of fruit juice or smoothie only counts as one portion – no matter how many glasses you drink.
+This is because the processing removes some of the fibre from the fruit.
 They also contain a lot of sugar.

 Milk and dairy products, such as cheese and yoghurt, are important sources of protein, calcium and vitamins.
 Eat moderate amounts of these – two to three portions of dairy foods a day will provide you with all the calcium you need.